 Doctoral research was focused on assessing the sustainability of snapping turtles (Chelydra serpentina) under current and increasing commercial harvest pressure within Virginia waterways.
 Research included mark/recapture of both common snapping turtles and by-catch turtle species in three Virginia waterways representing a range of historic commercial harvest intensity.
 Telemetry data collected from 23 snapping turtles was used to infer movement patterns, habitat usage, conspecific interactions, and population density.
 In years two and three nails samples were taken from turtles collected in order to study mercury burden across size classes of snapping turtles and to examine ontogenetic shifts in feeding through stable isotope analysis.
 This was a four year project funded through the Virginia Department of Game and Inland Fisheries.

 2008- Dr. Mietek Kolipinski, Senior Scientist, National Park

-2009 Service, Pacific West Regional Office, Oakland, CA
+2009 Service, Pacific West Regional Office, San Francisco, CA

 Developed and executed a research project cataloguing the bee and wasp species present in Marin County, California.
 Research involved collecting and preserving bee, wasp and plant samples at 15 sites within Marin County, including sites at the Point Reyes National Seashore and Golden Gate National Recreation Areas.
 Sampling included both native and non-native bee, wasp and plant samples in an effort to establish a catalogue of species present as well as a cross reference of the plants being pollinated.
 Field research included collection of specimens by hand, plotting of collection sites, overseeing research assistants and working with local park and wildlife agencies.
 Laboratory research included preserving and mounting of specimens, species identification using dissecting microscopes, working with local professional botanists and biologists, cataloguing of species data and management of 5 research assistants.
 Data from research was published in the peer-reviewed journal BIOS.